tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Review

-In this exercise, you performed a performance (load) test of your API app by using the tools available to you in Azure.
+In this exercise, you performed a performance (load) test of your Web App by using the tools available to you in Azure.
 After you performed the load test, you were able to measure your API app’s behavior by using metrics in the Azure Monitor interface.

 ### Exercise 5: Clean up subscription